 Before finalizing any treatment option, you must discuss the pros and cons of each surgery method and the average hernia surgery cost with your doctor and then make a final decision.

-As per doctors, the common complications associated with hernia surgery are:
+As per doctors, the common complications associated with the surgery are:

 A collection of white fluid in the wound